-Program Component Area Guidance, Recommendations, and Resources Training & Implementation Explicitly and intentionally support adults in reflecting on identity, biases, and Supports teaching practice in ways that foster inclusive learning environments and challenge Operational supports offered systemic oppression.
-Some programs give adults opportunities for self-reflection by the program, such as either during training, during lesson planning and preparation, or after facilitating a teacher training, on-the-ground lesson.
-For example, reflection questions at the end of each lesson may ask implementation, and strategies teachers/facilitators to think or write about or discuss with colleagues their own or trainings to promote adult identity and potential biases.
-Such questions are intended to further their own SEL competencies. personal and professional growth.
-Family & Community Include families and community members on SEL committees or advisory boards.
-Engagement Several programs provide guidance for establishing advisory councils or committees Activities, events, and and involving community members and families.
-For example, an advisory council for recommendations for families could offer input about the program's implementation and offer insight strengthening connections about school, academic, and related cultural issues and concerns.
+Explicitly and intentionally support adults in reflecting on identity, biases, and teaching practice in ways that foster inclusive learning environments and challenge systemic oppression.
+Some programs give adults opportunities for self-reflection either during training, during lesson planning and preparation, or after facilitating a either during training, during lesson planning and preparation, or after facilitating a lesson.
+For example, reflection questions at the end of each lesson may ask teachers/facilitators to think or write about or discuss with colleagues their own identity and potential biases.
+Such questions are intended to further their own personal and professional growth.

+Activities, events, and recommendations for strengthening connections between youths' settings, specifically with their families and communities.

-- Invite family and community members into the classroom to share their experiences and knowledge.
+- Include families and community members on SEL committees or advisory boards.
+Several programs provide guidance for establishing advisory councils or committees and involving community members and families.
+For example, an advisory council for families could offer input about the program's implementation and offer insight about school, academic, and related cultural issues and concerns. - Invite family and community members into the classroom to share their experiences and knowledge.
 A few programs provide opportunities for families to become involved in programming.
 For example, they may invite families into the classroom as guest speakers or volunteers and tap them as adult chaperones for service-learning projects. - Provide opportunities for parents and caregivers to practice and reinforce SEL skills with students at home.
 Most programs offer home connection activities that allow students to share and practice what they are learning with families.
 For example, they may send home activities that invite students to discuss SEL lessons with family members and practice social and emotional competencies together at home.

-- Create opportunities for students to directly contribute to and engage with their community.
+Create opportunities for students to directly contribute to and engage with their community.
 Several programs include service-learning projects that allow students to engage with real-world issues that affect their communities.
-For example, they may walk students through the process of implementing a service-learning project locally, giving them the opportunity to use their knowledge and skills to make a difference in their school and community. - Equitable and Inclusive
+For example, they may walk students through the process of implementing a service-learning project locally, giving them the opportunity to use their knowledge and skills to make a difference in their school and community.

+Equitable and Inclusive Education Supports